Banagher:

 6 km E in the grounds of the Slieve Russell Hotel (H 289 166)

-near Ballyconnell is a a fine example of a wedge tomb, originally
+near Ballyconnell is a a fine example of a wedge tomb, formerly

-located at Aughrim on the south east side of Slieve Rushen,
+at Aughrim on the south east side of Slieve Rushen, but

 quarrying in 1992.
 A 6 metre long gallery lies is within a low